TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Methodology

-The Bézier head is not required for the baseline model (which uses the primary path), but it is essential for two specific extensions: (i) replacing the baseline Masked Attention (MA) with Bézier Deformable Attention (BDA)~\cite{kalfaoglu_topobda_2024} (See Section~\ref{sup_sec: masked_and_bezier_deformable_attention_recap}), or (ii) enabling the output fusion mechanism described below.
+The Bezier head is not required for the baseline model (which uses the primary path), but it is essential for two specific extensions: (i) replacing the baseline Masked Attention (MA) with Bezier Deformable Attention (BDA)~\cite{kalfaoglu_topobda_2024} (See Section~\ref{sup_sec: masked_and_bezier_deformable_attention_recap}), or (ii) enabling the output fusion mechanism described below.